Does Azure support IPv6?

 The 6-month and 12-month plans are no longer available.
 Existing customers on these plans can continue to utilize Azure under the terms of these plans.
 Customers looking for additional discounts and benefits in exchange for a deeper commitment to the platform can enter into an Enterprise Agreement (EA).

 I have server licenses.
 Can I transfer them to Azure and run them on Virtual Machines?

 Yes, through license mobility, if you have SA you can "bring-your-own-license" for all Virtual Machines supported server products except Windows Server.

 What is the Azure SLA agreement?

-Azure has separate SLA’s for all of services that are generally available and not in preview.
-Please refer to our SLA page for the latest details
+Azure has separate SLAs for all services that are generally available, and not in preview.
+Please refer to our SLA page for the latest details.

 How do I optimize around billing charges?